 The Explanatory Memorandum to the Sex Discrimination and Fair Work (Respect at Work) Amendment Bill 2021 describes the provisions in the Fair Work Act dealing with orders to stop sexual harassment as follows:

-“This Bill would amend the FW Act to clarify that a worker who is sexually harassed at work may apply to the FWC for an order to stop the harassment.
+“This Bill would amend the FW Act to clarify that a worker who is sexually harassed at work may apply to the Fair Work Commission for an order to stop the harassment.
 Conduct that amounts to bullying can also be sexual harassment.
-While sexual harassment that is repeated is already captured under the existing provisions of the anti-bullying jurisdiction, this Bill will insert new provisions in Part 6-4B of the FW Act to expressly provide that the FWC can make an order following a single instance of sexual harassment.
+Whilst ‘sexual harassment that is repeated’ is already captured under the existing provisions of the anti-bullying jurisdiction, this Bill will insert new provisions in Part 6-4B of the FW Act to expressly provide that the FWC can make an order following a single instance of sexual harassment.
 The new provisions afford those who have suffered workplace sexual harassment with access to a fast, low cost, informal mechanism to deal with complaints”.